cloudglue-mcp-server

 Individual Video Analysis

-• extract_video_entities: Extract structured data and entities from videos using custom prompts with intelligent cost optimization.
+• extract_video_entities: Extract structured data and entities from videos using custom prompts with intelligent cost optimization and pagination support.
 Automatically checks for existing extractions before creating new ones.
-Use this for individual video analysis - for analyzing multiple videos in a collection, use retrieve_collection_entities instead.
-Supports YouTube URLs, Cloudglue URLs, and direct HTTP video URLs.
+Supports all URL formats: Cloudglue URLs, YouTube URLs, public HTTP video URLs, and data connector URLs (Dropbox, Google Drive, Zoom).
 The quality of results depends heavily on your prompt specificity.
+Pagination: Segment-level entities are paginated (25 segments per page) using the page parameter.
+Each response includes video_level_entities and segment_level_entities with entities, page, and total_pages fields in JSON format.

 • get_video_metadata: Get comprehensive technical metadata about a Cloudglue video file including duration, resolution, file size, processing status, and computed statistics.
+Returns structured JSON results with complete file metadata, video information (resolution, fps, codec, etc.), processing timestamps, and computed fields.
 Use this when you need video specifications, file details, or processing information rather than content analysis.
 Different from content-focused tools like describe_video.

 • segment_video_camera_shots: Segment videos into camera shots with intelligent cost optimization.
 Automatically checks for existing shot segmentation jobs before creating new ones.
-Returns timestamps and metadata for each camera shot detected.
-Supports Cloudglue URLs and direct HTTP video URLs.
-Note: YouTube URLs are not supported for segmentation.
+Returns structured JSON results with segments array containing timestamps, formatted times, and duration for each camera shot detected.
+Supports Cloudglue URLs, public HTTP video URLs, and data connector URLs (Dropbox, Google Drive, Zoom).
+Note: YouTube URLs are not supported for camera shot segmentation.

 Collection Analysis

 • retrieve_summaries: Bulk retrieve video summaries and titles from a collection to quickly understand its content and themes.
 Works with both rich-transcripts and media-descriptions collections.
 Perfect for getting a high-level overview of what's in a collection, identifying common topics, or determining if a collection contains relevant content for a specific query.
 Use this as your first step when analyzing a collection - it's more efficient than retrieving full descriptions and helps you determine if you need more detailed information.
-Only proceed to retrieve_descriptions if you need the full multimodal context for specific videos identified through the summaries.
 For targeted content discovery, consider using search_video_summaries or search_video_moments instead of browsing through all summaries.
-Pagination guidance: For comprehensive collection analysis, paginate through all summaries (check has_more and increment offset by limit) to ensure complete coverage.
-Use larger limits (25-50) for efficient bulk analysis, smaller limits (5-10) for targeted exploration.
+Pagination: Results are paginated in 25 summaries per page using the page parameter (page 0 = first 25 summaries, page 1 = next 25 summaries, etc.).
+Each response includes page and total_pages fields.
+For comprehensive collection analysis, paginate through all summaries by incrementing the page parameter until you've retrieved all pages.

 Pagination Strategy